 Back in the main body of the castle, we got to a room at the top of the stairs where we found a statue of Ben, standing just outside the Dark King’s door.
 Can you explain this?
 Because we couldn’t explain this.
 It’s not even trapped.
 Have you ever heard that old joke that bosses are trapped inside their boss rooms?
 Because the Dark King doesn’t seem to have any idea what he’s got set up as décor.
 Walking up to the statue, we heard the voice of the Crystals, who named Ben and Phoebe the Knights.
 Since the term “Knight” has been singular up to this point, I have a feeling someone wanted to write “Warriors of Light” but pulled back for consistency.
 The Crystals then they gifted us with help, a dump truck full of potions and ammunition: 25 each of Cure Potions, Seeds, Arrows and… Refreshers.
 Thanks. (more…)

 Back in a party with Reuben and his beautiful chiselled face (tinted yellow-green), Kyle and I walked an utterly pointless walk all the way to Fireburg and then all the way back to Windia.
 The funny thing is, Reuben’s dad can’t even pretend he has anything important to say.
 He and the writer know this whole section only exists to pretend the four quadrants are interconnected, so Arion doesn’t waste any more of your time.
-Walk forward, walk back, that’s a wrap! (more…)
+Walk forward, walk back, that’s hero work! (more…)

 After skipping a few Battlefields and a Temple, we found the path clear to Windia, where the music was changed from the typical town music into synthetic woodwinds.
 Unfortunately, you can barely hear it over the synthetic actual wind blowing over the soundtrack.
-Looks like it’s a little too windy in Windia, and sadly that is, in fact, that plot.
+Looks like it’s a little too windy in Windia, and sadly that is, in fact, the plot.
 We bought the Cupid Locket there, finally making us immune to confusion and taking away one of the monsters’ few remaining advantages over Ben and company.
 The bomb salesman nearby informed us that we “had enough explosives,” and excuse me sir but where do you get off.

 After backtracking to the Battlefields (one stocked with vampires), we checked out Kaidge Temple, which had an infinity-marked teleportation tile and nothing else.
 And no, I can’t explain the name.
-Double-checking the name (my original post got the wrong translation somehow) it appears to be “Jukai no Hokora,” implying it’s a Buddhist shrine of sorts, and I can see Nintendo not wanting to hear about it… but “Kaidge?”
+Double-checking the name (my original post got the wrong translation somehow) it appears to be “Jukai no Hokora,” implying it’s a Buddhist shrine of sorts, and I can see 90s Nintendo of America not wanting to hear about it… but “Kaidge?”
 The #1 Google hit for “Kaidge” is the FFWiki page for Kaidge Temple! (more…)

 I think if we had gone back to Reuben’s house, Dad from FFLII would have told us that the Fire Crystal was responsible for the earthquakes, but we really didn’t bother.
 I mean, isn’t that obvious?
 Instead, we headed straight for the volcano and set to work.
 Scaling the volcano was a dungeon on its own, with an ash cloud ringing the place at two levels, obscuring the monsters.
 We had been warned about the cloud, and were told that a gas mask that would reveal the monsters was housed somewhere on the hill.
 We assumed that, like the Mirror, the Gas Mask would be at the bottom, but our memory was really failing us there, because it was actually at the very top, just down an alternate path.
 Yeah, you have to deal with invisible enemies most of the climb, I have to give them that!
 We made sure to get the Mask (counting it as part of our objective to get 100% equipment collection).
 It made another ludicrous sucking sound before showing the monsters, but at least that sound effect makes a little sense in this case.
 I mean, at least it has something to do with the air, right? (more…)